Jump to Recipe

 This honey garlic beef stir fry is the perfect, flavor-packed one-pan meal!
-It’s gluten and soy-free, paleo, and easy to adapt for AIP.
+Learn how to make perfectly tender beef and a stir-fry sauce without soy or gluten.

 Honey and garlic is one of those magic flavor combinations that always taste good!
 It tastes especially good in this simple stir fry.
 This stir fry is made with flank steak, broccoli, snap peas, bok choy, and a honey garlic sauce that’s sticky, sweet, savory and all around packed with flavor.

 • It’s easy to make.
-The steps are straightforward and simple.
+The steps are straightforward and simple!
+No fancy methods which make it beginner friendly, or perfect for anyone that’s just trying to keep it simple.

 • It’s a one-pan meal.
 No dirtying too many dishes with this one!
 All you need is one big pan and a few prep dishes to make this nourishing meal.